Factbox: How Biden's proposed tax hikes for the wealthy would fund childcare, community college

-BusinessFactbox: How Biden's proposed tax hikes for the wealthy would fund childcare, community college

-President Joe Biden is expected to announce a sweeping "American Families" proposal next week to invest in government-funded childcare, universal pre-kindergarten education, and paid leave for workers - and make the wealthiest Americans pick up the tab. read more
+(Reuters) - President Joe Biden is expected to announce a sweeping “American Families” proposal next week to invest in government-funded childcare, universal pre-kindergarten education, and paid leave for workers - and make the wealthiest Americans pick up the tab.

 Here is a summary of how it might work, based on sources familiar with the plan and details from Biden’s campaign proposals on which the plan is built.